GarethW85/To-Do-App/README.md

  //////////////////////////////// To Do App JS ///////////////////////////////////////

-// Orignally created this in Brackets code editior at work before moving over to VS Code .

-// Still have a few more things to do like create an edit option but i will research that later once i learn that .The strike through was working but now its not so i need to sort that out as well .
+// Edit Tasks needs to be done
+// Web storange needs to be down on browser refreshing

-// RWD is still in progress as ive managed to get working for a mobile device but not tablets.
+// RWD is still in progress ...

-//